 Are Case Studies Helpful

-Remember though that the Department interprets helpful as meaning fewer queries because the guidance will have made things clearer.
+Remember though that the Department interprets helpful as meaning fewer queries because the proposed new guidance will have made things clearer.
 Considered in this light, adding all the details in the case study make it the OPPOSITE of helpful because so many people will be wanting the Department to adjudicate where there is a difference of opinion in all the scenarios which do NOT exactly mirror the case study.

 - This child has always been home educated ie not been deregistered from school.
 This could be seen as a “positive” reason for home educating rather than “negative” due to problems at school